OpenWIS/openwis-documentation/_minutes/technical/2021-05-11 OpenWIS-Technical-Committee-2021-May.md

 **7. Creation of overall work plan for 2021**

   - Creation of overall work plan for 2021.
   - What does this consist of?
   - What monies are we seeking for 2021?

   - SO - Focus is on middleware Aim is to start development in July.
 Aim is to test v3.15 by this
     time.
 The fall back is to use v3.14.
 There would be a difference in the budget required.

   - SO - There is also the monthly cost for Github (depending on option to be chosen).

   - SO - No other items for the budget to be recommended to the SC.

-	*How to ensure quality of our work?*
+*7.1 How to ensure quality of our work?*

-  - SO - A repeatable process and release management, adhere to the CICD environment (evidenced via report from this environment).
+  -SO - A repeatable process and release management, adhere to the CICD environment (evidenced via report from this environment).
 Any more thoughts on ensuring quality?

   - All - No